Kill or Cure (1962 film)

 Kill or Cure is a 1962 British comedy film directed by George Pollock and starring Terry-Thomas and Eric Sykes.
+It was written by David Pursall and Jack Seddon.

 Plot

-Mr Barker Rynde comes to a country hotel to assist a wealthy widow.
+Captain Jeroboam Barker-Rynde comes to a country hotel to assist a wealthy widow.
 He endures a nature cure diet and exercises under Rumbelow.
-When the widow is poisoned, Barker Rynde and Rumbelow join forces to win a reward offered by the hotel manager Crossley.
-Crossley is next murdered but this leads to the original criminal.
-The reward however has been inherited by the widow's Pekinese.
+When the widow is poisoned, Barker-Rynde and Rumbelow join forces to win a reward offered by hotel manager Crossley.
+Crossley is next murdered, and the clues point to the original criminal.